 Yesterday was the anniversary of the day my father was moved from hospital to the care home, where he spent the last four months of his life.
-My sister and I had coordinated dates with everyone concerned, and arranged time off work to help settle him in.
-Then, without our knowledge, he was moved a day early.
-He was told by staff that he was going home.
+He was misinformed by staff that he was going home.
 He had his bag packed and would have anticipated the peace of his own room after weeks of a noisy ward.
 Then he was driven to a strange building, and taken in a lift to a bleak room only just vacated by the last resident.
 I was told by phone of his despair and rage.
-The thought of it disturbs me still – the sense of failing him.
+The thought of it disturbs me still.